 The Truth about Technical Indicators in the stock market

-It is a bit overwhelming when being first introduced to technical analysis.
-It can be quite confusing, as a lot of jargon is thrown around.
-As the years go by, I find myself focusing less and less on technical indicators (chart patterns are much more useful, and I don't mean patterns like Head and Shoulder patterns).
-I find the indicators out there to not be that effective since they are so overused by trading robots and retail traders thus taking the edge away.
+When first introduced to technical analysis, it can be overwhelming and quite confusing, as a lot of jargon is thrown around.
+As the years go by, I focus less and less on technical indicators (chart patterns are much more useful, and I don't mean patterns like head-and-shoulder patterns).
+I find the indicators out there to be ineffective since they are so overused by trading robots and retail traders, thus taking the edge away.

 The Reality of Technical Indicators